ianzapolsky/ianzapolsky.github.io/_posts/2014-10-26-gun-violence.markdown

 ## Analogous cultures

-When discussing this drastic uptake in school shootings, it is tempting to cite the often-troubling amount of violent material to be found in American culture these days.
+When discussing this drastic uptake in school shootings, it is tempting to blame the troubling amount of violent material to be found in American culture.
 From video games to blockbuster movies to the everyday news, violence and its glorification seem to be nearly omnipresent in the modern American consciousness.